Barclays child account review

 Depending on whether you already bank or not with Barclays, you can open an account in-branch or via video banking.
 More specifically:

-- Savings accounts.
-They need to be opened by an adult saving for the benefit of a child under 18 (for the instant saver) or under 16 (for the regular saver).
-The adult operates as a trustee for the child and you’ll need your kid’s birth certificate.
+- Savings account.
+This needs to be opened by an adult saving for the benefit of a child under 18.
+The adult operates as a trustee for the child and you’ll need your child’s birth certificate.
 If you are the parent or guardian and already bank with Barclays using the app, you can apply via video banking.
 Otherwise you’ll need to book an appointment at a branch.

 - Children’s current account.
 A parent or guardian needs to be present when opening the account.
 If they already bank with the Barclays app, it can be done online via video banking.
 If they don’t, they will need to do it in person, bringing ID and proof of address of the adult as well as your kid’s ID.